 As he continued to travel frequently throughout the Eastern Bloc and Western Europe during the eighties, the photographer progressively developed a rather sophisticated use of irony, and his photographs become more complex.
 His photograph Provence, from 1980, constitutes a clear example of this creative move (F6).
 Despite the immediacy of the shot, Birgus manages to thoroughly charge every element of the photograph with a symbolic meaning.
 The calculated and deconstructed compositions of his images become central to the work.
 Each scene is built of different layers, but unlike the hierarchy applied in classic tableaux vivants, all planes carry here a similar weight, even if the elements within them appear randomly cropped out.
 The same could be said about human and static beings: both are attributed equal prominence.
-People often appear covering their gaze, facing conducted by Paula Gortázar, 17/11/2014, Prague.
+People often appear covering their gaze, facing us backwards or too distant from the camera to offer any relevant gesture.